top of page

 Guisante lágrima (the stunning, strictly seasonal, wonderful teardrop peas).

-Kaneloiak (the is a rib cooked at low temperature, with béchamel and truffle cannoli).
+Kaneloiak (a rib cooked at low temperature with béchamel and truffle cannoli).

-Albondigak (a large meatball with a wonderful roasted red pepper ice cream).
+Albondigak (a large meatball with an excellent roasted red pepper ice cream).

 Our wine for the main course was a bottle of @vinedosybodegassierracantabria Vinedos de Paganos El Puntido, DOC Rioja 2017.
 The excellent sommelier chose this wine to accompany the steak, and it was a great choice.

 Finally, the steak turned up and was, indeed, stunning.
 The Chuletón de Viejo (bone-in rib steak) is trimmed and carved into two pieces and is as good a piece of meat as you will find anywhere else in Spain.
 It is not to be missed, especially in this extraordinary atmosphere.
-It's like eating at the Medieval home of a friend who is also a top-class grill master who has his own dairy cattle farm.
+It's like eating at the Medieval home of a friend who is also a top-class grillmaster with his own dairy farm.

-The unusually slow cooking melts the fat slowly, making it extra soft and moist.
+The slow cooking melts the fat, making it extra soft and moist.

 You will also have asados pimientos del piquillo (roasted red piquillo peppers flattened and arranged in a single layer in a ceramic dish).
 They are roasted to order, brought to the table piping hot, and so delicious that the peppers would be the reason to come if not for the steak (the peppers are always served with the steak, not before).